mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/private-vpn-setup.md

        ```
     2. Enter a strong passphrase when prompted:
        ::img{src="Pasted image 20251201191417.png" alt="Passphrase prompt" caption="Enter a strong passphrase"}
-       Congratulations: You now have your private and public keys.
+       Congratulations!
+You now have your private and public keys.
     3. In the same CMD window, use the `type` command to get the public key (you will put this on the VPS).

        ```bash